-While histone deacetylases (HDACs) are known as modulators of epigenetic gene regulation, they also control the activity of non-histone protein substrates.
-The isozyme HDAC8 plays a role in inhibiting apoptosis and increasing cancer cell proliferation.
-As a result, HDAC8 is considered a potential target in the treatment of cancer forms such as T-cell lymphoma, gastric adenocarcinoma, hepatocellular carcinoma, and childhood neuroblastoma.
+In addition to involvement in epigenetic gene regulation, histone deacetylases (HDACs) regulate multiple cellular processes through mediating the activity of nonhistone protein substrates.
+The knockdown of HDAC8 isozyme is associated with the inhibition of cell proliferation and apoptosis enhancement in several cancer cell lines.
+As previously shown, HDAC8 can be considered a potential target in the treatment of cancer forms such as childhood neuroblastoma.
 The present work describes the development of proteolysis targeting chimera (PROTAC) of HDAC8 based on substituted benzhydroxamic acids previously reported as potent and selective HDAC8 inhibitors.
-Within this study, we have developed the first in class HDAC8 selective PROTAC and investigated the effect on protein degradation and on the proliferation of neuroblastoma cells.
-The combination of structure-guided synthesis, in vitro screening and cellular testing resulted in cereblon (CRBN) based HDAC8 PROTACs that showed anti-neuroblastoma activity in cells.
+Within this study, we investigated the HDAC8-degrading profiles of the synthesized PROTACs and their effect on the proliferation of neuroblastoma cells.
+The combination of chemical synthesis, in vitro screening and cellular testing resulted in selective HDAC8 PROTACs that show anti-neuroblastoma activity in cells.

-Keywords: histone deacetylases (HDAC), HDAC8, proteolysis targeting chimera (PROTAC), CRBN, neuroblastoma, synthesis
+Keywords: histone deacetylases (HDAC), HDAC8, proteolysis targeting chimera (PROTAC), neuroblastoma, synthesis